Loughborough University: Holywell Park Conference Centre

 Holywell Park Conference Centre is a conference and meeting venue located on campus.
 It was used as the kitting out location for Team GB prior to the 2012 Summer Olympics.

-Elite Athlete Centre and Hotel

-Elite Athlete Centre and Hotel is a training base and hotel for elite athletes opening in November 2018.

 University Stadium

 The £4 million stadium for the university's rugby and football first teams was opened in 2012 and has a capacity of 3,000.
 It is home to Loughborough University FC, which is one of the few university sides to play in the English football league system, currently competing in the United Counties League.
-The stadium has many features not normally found at that level of football including a digital scoreboard, conference facilities and 14 changing rooms.
+The stadium includes a digital scoreboard, conference facilities and 14 changing rooms.
 In 2018 it hosted four matches in the group stages of the European Under-17 Championships.

 Organisation

 Loughborough University is headed by a vice-chancellor and is organised into nine schools: